glennhenry/cs-notes/docs/theory-of-computation-and-automata/09-turing-machine/turing-machine.md

 1. **Regular Language** : These languages are represented by [regular grammar](/theory-of-computation-and-automata/formal-grammar#regular-grammar) and can be recognized by [finite automata](/theory-of-computation-and-automata/finite-automata).
 2. **Context-Free Language** : Recognized by [pushdown automata](/theory-of-computation-and-automata/pushdown-automata), represented by [context-free grammar](/theory-of-computation-and-automata/context-free-grammar).
 3. **Decidable or Recursive Language** : This language can be recognized by a Turing machine, but the machine will always halt on any input.
 For example, it is always possible to determine if a string belongs to a recursive language, such as giving a "yes" or "no" answer.
-4. **Turing Recognizable or Recursively Enumerable Language** : Can also be recognized by a Turing machine, but the machine may or may not halt on all inputs.
-For strings not belonging to the language, the Turing machine may either reject or run indefinitely without halting.
+4. **Partially Decidable or Recursively Enumerable Language** : It is also known as Turing recognizable, but the machine may or may not halt on all inputs.
+For strings not belonging to the language, the Turing machine may either reject them or run indefinitely without halting.
 5. **Undecidable** : Additionally, anything outside the scope of the previous language is not recognized by the Turing machine, and the machine always halts for any inputs.
 One example of undecidable language is the [Halting Problem](/theory-of-computation-and-automata/undecidability#halting-problem) (see next notes).